factset/oauth2-guidelines/README.md

 Bearer

 [expires_in]
-28799
+899
 ```

 The result is a new [Access Token](https://tools.ietf.org/html/rfc6749#section-1.4).
-In this case, it is an opaque [Bearer Token](https://tools.ietf.org/html/rfc6750#section-1.2) that expires in approximately 8 hours.
+In this case, it is an opaque [Bearer Token](https://tools.ietf.org/html/rfc6750#section-1.2) that expires in approximately 15 minutes.

 The Access Token format and the expiration time are subject to change.
 A Client application must treat the Access Token as opaque regardless of the actual format.
 And it must respect the expiration time contained in the response.